Food Tips & Info > FruitJuly 18, 2009

-Recipes for Tart Grapes
+Recipes for Tart Grapes?

 I bought some grapes recently and they are very tart.
 Is there anything I can do to them to make them sweeter?
 Or is there a good recipe that uses tart grapes?
 I hate to waste them and I know my kids won't eat them this tart.
 Thanks.

-By chriself from Williamstown, NJ
+By Chris Richman from Williamstown, NJ

 If you have enough grapes, you could try making a pie using a sour cherry recipe.
 Or you could try making a batch of jello jam.